berenslab/mini-atlas/README.md

 ## The order of running scripts to reproduce our figures

+1. Run `preprocess-morph-SWC-files.ipynb` to preprocess (resample, smoooth, etc.) the raw SWC files with reconstructed morphologies.
+Resulting SWC files are saved in a separate folder.
-1. Run `extract-morphometric-features.ipynb` to extract the morphometric features.
+1. Run `extract-morphometric-features.ipynb` to extract the morphometric features using the preprocessed SWC files.
 The resulting CSV tables are provided in this repository.
 2. Run `preprocess-ephys-files.ipynb` to extract the electrophysiological features.
 The resulting CSV tables are provided in this repository.
-This script also creates the supplementary figure illustrating the extraction process (and creates similar figures for all cells).
+This script also creates one supplementary figure illustrating the extraction process (and creates similar figures for all cells).
 3. Run `allen-data-preprocess.ipynb` to preprocess the Allen Institute data: select variable genes, run t-SNEs, etc. The results are saved as .pickle files.
 4. Run `patch-seq-data-load.ipynb` to load all our data and package together into a convenient Python object.
 The result is saved as a .pickle file.
 5. Run `ttype-assignment.ipynb` to assign all cells to the t-types.
 The result is saved as a .pickle file.
-This notebook also produces some supplementary figures.
+This notebook also produces several supplementary figures.
 6. The remaining notebooks load the .pickle files and produce individual figures.
 They can be run in any order.